Lab 8: Geospatial visualizations

 npm install d3

 Then, in your src/routes/+page.svelte file, import d3 and fetch the CSV file using d3.csv(), as we did in the previous lab.
 You don’t need to download this file and include in your project, you can just fetch it directly from that URL.
 Let’s call the variable that will hold the station data stations.
+Optimally, you do that fetching in a separate async function which you call before or after initializing the map, to keep with the modular paradigm.

 Make sure that the data is being fetched correctly by logging it to the console.
 That way you can also explore its structure.